Karstädt station: History

 The Berlin–Hamburg railway between Berlin and Boizenburg was opened on 15 October 1846.
 During the first years of operation on the line, Klein Warnow station was the only station on the line between Wittenberge and Grabow.
 This now closed station served as the border station on the border of Prussia and Mecklenburg-Schwerin.

 Karstädt station first went in operation for freight transport on 1 November 1853.
 The Gühlitz-Warnow Company (Gühlitz-Warnower-Aktiengesellschaft) used the station to transport lignite mined near Gühlitz and taken by road to Karstädt.
 Passenger services commenced at the station in 1859 with the completion of the entrance building.
 They did not appear in the timetable of 1855.

 Five pairs of passenger trains stopped at the station in 1880.
 The Westprignitz District Ring Railway was opened in 1911 and had its station on the forecourt of the station of the state railway.

 An approximately twenty km-long section of the line around Karstädt, which is almost straight, was used in the late 1920s for high-speed tests.
 In 1931, the Schienenzeppelin of Franz Kruckenberg reached a world speed record of 230 km/h in Karstädt, which it held for 24 years.

 Passenger traffic volumes remained moderate.
 In the 1930s, six pairs of passenger trains a day served the station, four of which ran to Berlin, the other two only as far as Wittenberge.

 Passenger services on the Westprignitz District Ring Railway were abandoned in 1975.
 Most of the line was abandoned, but freight continued to operate on the section from Karstädt to Perleberg until the early 1990s and it was used for occasional excursions.
 Likewise, the section from Karstädt to Margarethenthal near Dallmin remained open to connect with a local starch factory until after 1990.

 The connection from Magdeburg to Schwerin, including the line through Karstädt station, was electrified in 1986/87.
 In the second half of the 1980s, Karstädt was served by a few Durchgangszug (express) services.
 Twice a week an express train ran from Schwerin to Berlin and back and stopped at the station.
 Otherwise, passenger services were limited for decades to four pairs of trains a day.

 In the mid-1990s, services were extended and the timetable provided regular-interval services.
 Local trains running between Wittenberge and Schwerin serve Karstädt every two hours.

 In the 1990s, the station was rebuilt and provided with platforms on the outsides of the tracks.
 In a second stage, the line was upgraded to a maximum speed of 230 km/h and all level crossings were removed and replaced by overpasses or underpasses.
 The crossing of the former federal highway in the station area was completely closed, but cyclists and pedestrians can use the platform tunnel.

-Today (2014) Karstädt Station is served by RE 2 every two hours from Cottbus via Berlin, Wittenberge and Karstädt to Ludwiglust, Schwerin and Wismar.